 Skinny Guinea Pig Colors and Patterns

-Skinny guinea pigs do come in many colors which include silver, black, white, golden, chocolate, grey, pink, and many more.
+Skinny guinea pigs come in many colors, which include silver, black, white, golden, chocolate, grey, pink, and many more.
 Some of them are patterned just like their hairy cousins.
 These are some of the most common patterns for Skinny pigs:

 - Dutch-patterned Skinny pigs have a marked face and muzzle, a white neck, chest, belly as well as white front paws.